Alipsa/matrix/matrix-core/readme.md

 The jvm should be JDK 17 or higher.

 ## Matrix
-A Matrix is an immutable Grid with a header and where each column type is defined.
+A Matrix is tabular data with a header and where each column type is defined.
 In some ways you can think of it as an in memory ResultSet.

 A Matrix is created using one of the static create methods in Matrix.